 - You can insulate the soil to prevent temperature loss.
 Try using mulch such as straw or dried grass on the top layer of the soil.

-- Never place them close to drafty areas, heating and cooling vents like radiators and heaters.
+- Never place them near drafty areas or heating and cooling vents like radiators and heaters.

 - Alternatively, you can prevent the baby plant from temperature extremities by introducing them to a mini greenhouse or terrarium.